mcollina/node-eps/XXX-asyncwrap-api.md

 no `parentId` available on the JS stack.
 Instead the TCP server's unique id is manually passed to the client's constructor and propagated to the `init()`'s `parentId`.

+The constructed `handle` is passed to `init()`.
+The structure of any object passed to `init()` has no guarantee of stability, even through patch updates.
+It's meant to be used for debugging the application when additional, and specific, information is needed.
+Make sure not to hold a reference to this indefinitely or else the GC won't be able to collect it after node has removed its own reference to the handle.

 #### `before(id)`